The fantasy of the Native American Eden

 Indians are widely assumed to be genetically immune to the virus of progress.
-But archeologists' findings have undone their reputation for living in mystical oneness with the land.
+But archeologists' findings have undone native peoples' reputation for living in mystical oneness with the land.
 Where pre-European people were subject to population pressures on resources similar to those faced by Europeans of the same era, they appear to have responded in the same general way.
-In those eras when native Americans settled in large towns they apparently dramatically and often ruinously overexploited local timber, game, and soils, which led to economic and perhaps political decline.
+In those eras when native Americans settled in large towns they apparently dramatically and often ruinously over-exploited local timber, game, and soils, which led to economic and social stress and and perhaps political decline.

 Perhaps more importantly, the use of fire as a management tool encouraged the spread of grasslands.
-Fire kills off seedlings, and encourages plants like annual grasses whose growth nodes, unlike trees, life safely below the surface.
-Annuals grasses are quick to colonize disturbed landscapes; this spurred the generation of annual plants whose seeds the Indians had learned to covet for food.
+Fire kills off seedlings, and encourages plants like annual grasses whose growth nodes, unlike those of trees, lie safely below the surface.
+Annuals grasses are quick to colonize disturbed landscapes; this spurred the generation of annual plants whose seeds the Indians coveted for food.
 The prairies encountered by the first Europeans didn't know it, but the prairies that so startled them were as artificial an environment as today's grain farm.

-Climate was the ultimate force in favor of the tall grass, so disturbing the landscape that it was vulnerable to takeover by aggressive exotics, much the way today's Illinois landscape has been taken over by alien exotics from Eurasia.
+Disturbing the landscape of presettlement Illinois left it vulnerable to takeover by aggressive exotics, much the way today's Illinois landscape has been taken over by alien exotics from Eurasia.
 (Scarcely a plant in a prairie is native to Illinois.)
 Burning expanded this natural range unnaturally, by perhaps as many as two million acres.
 Prairie is often denigrated as weeds by skeptical modern Illinoisans; it may be that the Indians who knew the forested Illinois thought the same thing.

 The exposure of the Indian as a heedless steward of the land does not obviate the belief among environmental puritans that humans are a pox on the planet; indeed it underlines it by making ecological mayhem multicultural.
 But Nature itself is constantly undoing its Edens, at the cost of local extirpations, even extinctions of species of all types.
 Nature kills off species all the time.
 Many of the endangered species in Illinois are endangered because they were abandoned by a changing climate; boreal species were left clinging to life in canyon bottoms or caves, for example, which are the closest thing extant to the cool, damp spruce-and-hemlock world that left Illinois heading north millennia ago.